Yelp/nrtsearch/docs/introduction.rst

 Build Server and Client
 ---------------------------

-In the home directory is a Dockerfile that will build a base image that can be used for the client and server.
+The home directory contains a Dockerfile that will build a base image, which can be used for both the client and server.
 This Dockerfile is based off of a Java-14 image, installs the distribution via gradle, and can be built like this:

 .. code-block::